The Drama League Directors Project

 General Questions

 There’s no such thing as a perfect fit.
 Perfection is a myth!
-If you feel a program is generally of use to you, we look forward to reading your application.
+If you feel a program would be generally of use to you, we look forward to reading your application.
+Some programs do require, however, a different level of experience than others, or focus on a different kind of directorial work, so we suggest you read the descriptions carefully.Â

 The two-year programs aren’t for everyone, we understand; they are for directors who are interested in a deep, extended commitment…which means, of course, that other opportunities may not be possible during the time period.
 Please make sure that you are fully committed to participating in the entire program as your personal priority BEFORE applying.
 Applicants must be available for all program components during the program period without exception.
-Conflicts with the program components will result in the cancelation of those components, without being rescheduled, and a resulting reduction in the program and its effectiveness.
+Conflicts with the program components will result in the cancellation of those components, without being rescheduled, and a resulting reduction in the program and its effectiveness.

 Applications - Eligibility Questions

-Yes, but they’re simple.
-Applicants must have directed at least three things — productions, workshops, one-night events, etc. — outside of an educational learning context before applying.
-This can be any project where you directed performers in a live setting (and that includes film/video, where you would have directed performers on set).
-By “outside of an educational learning context,” we mean three projects that were directed OUTSIDE of your student learning in an educational program like a high school, college, or university.
-(We value student work as a learning opportunity, but for our programs, we want to make sure applicants have ALSO begun the journey in making work outside of their school experience.)
-Similarly, due to the time commitments of the various programs, recipients cannot be enrolled in any undergraduate or graduate degree program during the program’s period of support.
+- By “outside of an educational learning context,” we mean projects that were directed OUTSIDE of your student learning in an educational program like a high school, college, or university.
+(We value student work as a learning opportunity, but for our programs, we want to make sure applicants are already in the journey in making work outside of their school experience.)
+It should be noted that due to the time commitments of the various programs, recipients cannot be enrolled in any undergraduate or graduate degree program during the program’s period of support.

 No. We understand that directors come to their profession from a variety of paths and experiences.